Peter Brunette

-Peter Brunette (September 18, 1943 – June 16, 2010) was a film critic and film historian.
-He was the author of several books, including biographies of Italian directors Roberto Rossellini and Michelangelo Antonioni.
+Peter Brunette (September 18, 1943 – June 16, 2010) was a film critic and film historian who taught Film Studies at Wake Forest University.
+He was the author of several books, including studies of Italian directors Roberto Rossellini and Michelangelo Antonioni, and of Hong Kong director Wong Kar-wai.
 Brunette’s last book was about Austrian director Michael Haneke, published in February 2010.